ostin-r/automate-boring-stuff-solutions/README.md

  **Chapter 11: Debugging**
  - This chapter was ridiculously fun.
 I didn't realize there was a chapter on debugging and I thought I would have to learn it on my own, so it was nice to have it explained by the author.
  - Debugged a file provided by the author, [buggyCoinFlip.py](https://github.com/ostin-r/automate-boring-stuff-solutions/blob/main/Chapter%2011/buggyCoinFlip.py) that had a few bugs present.
+(No major projects to post about for this chapter.)
  - Learned how to use logging and basic debugging features (Continue, Step Over, Step In, Step Out).
 I feel that these two skills will really make my code writing more efficient.
 I'm really excited to use this on more complicated programs.